-Erin Sinead is a freelance songwriter, composer, sound engineer and music producer based near Glasgow, Scotland.
+Erin Sinead is a freelance sound engineer, composer and music producer based near Glasgow, Scotland.

 She studied Sound Production at New College Lanarkshire before obtaining her degree in Commercial Sound Production with Distinction from the University of the West of Scotland.